-Havana Club uses Cuban culture to influence its rum and it’s a firm favourite for Americans and Europeans alike.
+Havana Club uses Cuban culture to influence its rum and it’s a firm favorite for Americans and Europeans alike.
 It’s a staple brand that’s found in many bars across the world.

 Havana Club’s Primer Maestro Romero, Don José Navarro, describes the brand’s Añejo Blanco as “The whitest of all aged rums, the most aged of all white rums”.
 The Havana Club Añejo Blanco is distilled and aged in Puerto Rico for one year.
 Then, the aged rums are blended together and aged for another two months.

-It’s crisp on the nose with flavours of vanilla spices, dark chocolate and tangy fruit.
+It’s crisp on the nose with flavors of vanilla spices, dark chocolate, and tangy fruit.
 It has a long, citrus finish with more crisp, fruity notes.
 It’s an excellent mixing rum, perfect for a Daiquiri or a Mojito.

 Best white rum: Havana Club Añejo Blanco

 Brinley Gold Shipwreck rum is handcrafted on the beautiful island of Saint Kitts.
 It’s a small, family-run business that prides itself on creating some of the best-tasting spirits in the world.
 It’s another brand that won awards for its offerings, by blending only the finest ingredients to create deliciously smooth rum.

 The brand is a popular choice known for the exotic spices used in its rum.